 When looking at pay per course, keep in mind the length of your term.
 Divide the fee by the weeks you will teach to find the best deals.

 Most online universities pay a flat fee per course.
 But some pay per “head,” meaning your compensation depends on how many students sign up—and stay with you—for the duration of the course.
 Some schools hold instructors accountable for student completion.
 This means they may not pay you, or they may pay less, if any of your students drop out during the course.
 Some schools both pay a flat fee and give a bonus if your class size is larger than expected.

-Here are some examples (information reported by adjuncts spring 2010; rates subject to change):• University of Phoenix
+Here are some examples (information reported by adjuncts spring 2010; rates subject to change):

-: $125 per head for undergraduate, $150 per head for graduate (but has premium rates for hard-to-recruit and high-demand areas, and pays extra stipends for course developers)• Ashford University
+• Embry-Riddle University: $125 per head for undergraduate, $150 per head for graduate (but has premium rates for hard-to-recruit and high-demand areas, and pays extra stipends for course developers)